Tommy Valando

-Thomas F. Valando (March 1, 1916 – February 14, 1995) was a Broadway producer and owner of a New York City music publishing company, Tommy Valando Publishing Group, Inc.
+Thomas F. "Tommy" Valando (March 1, 1916 – February 14, 1995) was a Broadway producer and owner of a New York City music publishing company, Tommy Valando Publishing Group, Inc.

 Valando played a role in the emergence of BMI songwriters on the Broadway scene.
 In the early 1950s, he was responsible for composer Jerry Bock getting onto Broadway with the score for Catch a Star.
 In 1964, he introduced John Kander and Fred Ebb who became a prominent songwriting team.

 Valando's company published the scores to such Broadway shows as: